-$15 and Under
+PlayStation 4 Gifts: $15 and Under

-Analog Stick Covers
+Analog Stick Grips

 Otherwise, these grips are worth a try just for improving your skills.
-For a cheap solution, we recommend the below grips.
-They’re just a few dollars, work on any controller, and come in a pack of 16.
+For a cheap solution, we recommend these Pandaren grips.
+They’re inexpensive, work on any controller, and come in a pack of 16.

-Longer USB Cables
+A Longer USB Cable

 PlayStation 4 Gifts: $30 and Under

 If you’ve got a little more money to spend, these gifts are a bit more substantial.

-Console players don’t use a mouse and keyboard to control their games, but a cheap wireless keyboard can still be helpful for some PS4 owners.
+Console players don’t typically use a mouse and keyboard to control games, but a cheap wireless keyboard can still be helpful for some PS4 owners.
 If you send a lot of messages, browse the web, or use your system as a media player, a keyboard is nice to keep around.

 As mentioned before, the PS4 controller doesn’t have great battery life, so it’s smart to charge up whenever you can.
 Since the PS4 only has two USB ports and charging multiple controllers is a pain, a charging station is the perfect solution.

-$60 and Under
+PlayStation 4 Gifts: $60 and Under

-PlayStation Plus Subscription
+A PlayStation Plus Subscription

 An Extra Controller

 What game to buy depends on the player.
-Thus, we recommend starting with our list of the best PS4 games —just make sure they don’t already own them!
+Thus, we recommend starting with our list of the best PS4 exclusives—just make sure they don’t already own them.
 If you’re nervous about buying the wrong game, the gift card option below is safer.

 PlayStation 4 Gifts: $100 and Under

 Need to buy a gift and have more money than you know what to do with?
 One of these options will suffice.